Carmelo908/Conways-Game-of-Life/README.md

 # The Conway's Game of Fife in C++ with WxWidgets

 This is a desktop program capable of running the Conway's Game of Life.
-It stores the game's initial positions in JSON files.
-When opened it opens a file and runs the game, showing it in a grid in the GUI window, with also some info like the generation number and the
+It stores the game's initial positions in JSON files. when runned it opens a JSON file and lets the user start the game.
+While working, it shows the positions in a grid in the GUI window.
+It also shows information like the generation number and the amount of live cells.

 These features are planned to be added in the future:
 - Runtime settings configuration